LorenaPujante/STeMECH/README.md

 - **alfa**: The α parameter of the equation for the _spatiotemporal similarity_ between sampling points.
 - **maxStepsBackwardLCSS**: For the _LCSS_ and _LCSS_WTW_ algorithms, the maximum allowed number of difference between two steps.
 If the distance in steps is bigger than this value, there won't be a match between the sampling points.
 - **margin**: For the _LCSS_WTW_ algorithm, the number of steps with which we do the match check forward and backwards.
 - **nameFolder_Matrix**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+They are stored in CSV files.
+The headers of the matrixes (the id of the locations) are stored in this folder.
-- **nameFolder_Matrix**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+- **nameFolder_SimArrays**: The path to the folder where to store the similarity matrixes between patients' trajectories.
+They are stored in CSV files.
+The result of each algorithm is stored in a separate file.
+The arrays with the similarities normalised to range [0,1] are also stored here with the name ending with "__01_".
-- **nameFolder_Matrix**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+- **nameFolder_Figures**: The path to the folder where to store the matrixes to calculate the spatial similarity.
-- **nameFolder_Matrix**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+- **nameFolder_Outputs**: The path to the folder where to store the matrixes to calculate the spatial similarity.
 - **timeInFile**:
-- **nameFolder_Matrix**: The path to the folder where to store the matrixes to calculate the spatial similarity.
+- **nameFolder_Time**: The path to the folder where to store the matrixes to calculate the spatial similarity.
 ## 6. Output
 TODO